renspringlea/ryba.ren/books.md

 <br />
 Bangers (except for the classics and Thich Nhat Hanh books) denoted by (!!!)

-- What a Fish Knows: The Inner Lives of Our Underwater Cousins
+- What a Fish Knows: The Inner Lives of Our Underwater Cousins (Jonathan Balcombe)
-- Homo Deus: A Brief History of Tomorrow
+- Homo Deus: A Brief History of Tomorrow (Yuval Noah Harari)
-- The Sense of Style: The Thinking Person's Guide to Writing in the 21st Century
+- The Sense of Style: The Thinking Person's Guide to Writing in the 21st Century (Steven Pinker)
-- Asia's Cauldron: The South China Sea and the End of a Stable Pacific
+- Asia's Cauldron: The South China Sea and the End of a Stable Pacific (Robert D. Kaplan)
-- All the Light We Cannot See
+- All the Light We Cannot See (Anthony Doerr)
-- The Tipping Point: How Little Things Can Make a Big Difference
+- The Tipping Point: How Little Things Can Make a Big Difference (Malcolm Gladwell)
-- The Weight of Ink (!!!)
+- The Weight of Ink (Rachel Kadish) (!!!)
-- The Invisible Bridge (!!!)
+- The Invisible Bridge (Julie Orringer) (!!!)
-- The Singapore Story: Memoirs of Lee Kuan Yew (!!!)
+- The Singapore Story: Memoirs of Lee Kuan Yew (Lee Kuan Yew) (!!!)
-- Sapiens: A Brief History of Humankind
+- Sapiens: A Brief History of Humankind (Yuval Noah Harari)
-- The Immortal Life of Henrietta Lacks
+- The Immortal Life of Henrietta Lacks (Rebecca Skloot)
-- On the Map: A Mind-Expanding Exploration of the Way the World Looks
+- On the Map: A Mind-Expanding Exploration of the Way the World Looks (Simon Garfield)
-- The Man Who Mistook His Wife for a Hat and Other Clinical Tales
+- The Man Who Mistook His Wife for a Hat and Other Clinical Tales (Oliver Sacks)
-- Lives in Ruins: Archeologists and the Seductive Lure of Human Rubble
+- Lives in Ruins: Archeologists and the Seductive Lure of Human Rubble (Marilyn Johnson)
-- Raoul Wallenberg: The Biography
+- Raoul Wallenberg: The Biography (Ingrid Carlberg)
-- Tribe: On Homecoming and Belonging
+- Tribe: On Homecoming and Belonging (Sebastian Junger)
-- My Brilliant Friend (The Neapolitan Novels, #1)
+- My Brilliant Friend (Elena Ferrante)
-- Talks With T. G. Masaryk
+- Talks With T. G. Masaryk (Karel Čapek, tr.
+Michael Henry Heim)
-- Beyond Words: What Animals Think and Feel
+- Beyond Words: What Animals Think and Feel (Carl Safina)
-- The Sixth Extinction: An Unnatural History
+- The Sixth Extinction: An Unnatural History (Elizabeth Kolbert)
-- The Thing with Feathers: The Surprising Lives of Birds and What They Reveal About Being Human
+- The Thing with Feathers: The Surprising Lives of Birds and What They Reveal About Being Human (Noah Strycker)
-- Where Song Began: Australia's Birds and How They Changed the World
+- Where Song Began: Australia's Birds and How They Changed the World (Tim Low)
-- Here I Am
+- Here I Am (Jonathan Safran Foer)
-- The Corfu Trilogy (The Corfu Trilogy #1-3)
+- The Corfu Trilogy (Gerald Durrell)
-- A Sting in the Tale: My Adventures with Bumblebees
+- A Sting in the Tale: My Adventures with Bumblebees (Dave Goulson)
-- Czechoslovakia, 1918-88.
-70 Years from Independence
+- Czechoslovakia, 1918-88: 70 Years from Independence (ed.
+H. Gordon Skilling)
-- The Rosie Project (Don Tillman, #1)
+- The Rosie Project (Graeme Simsion)
-- To Kill a Mockingbird
+- To Kill a Mockingbird (Harper Lee)
-- Jasper Jones
+- Jasper Jones (Craig Silvey)
-- Kafka on the Shore
+- Kafka on the Shore (Haruki Murakami)
-- Norwegian Wood
+- Norwegian Wood (Haruki Murakami)
-- The Wind-Up Bird Chronicle
+- The Wind-Up Bird Chronicle (Haruki Murakami)
-- A Guide to Berlin
+- A Guide to Berlin (Gail Jones)
-- Exit West
+- Exit West (Mohsin Hamid)
-- The Forensic Records Society
+- The Forensic Records Society (Magnus Mills)
-- The New Wild: Why Invasive Species Will Be Nature's Salvation
+- The New Wild: Why Invasive Species Will Be Nature's Salvation (Fred Pearce)
-- Where The Light Falls
+- Where The Light Falls (Gretchen Shirm)
-- The Fate of Africa: A History of Fifty Years of Independence
+- The Fate of Africa: A History of Fifty Years of Independence (Martin Meredith)
-- Lamb: The Gospel According to Biff, Christ's Childhood Pal
+- Lamb: The Gospel According to Biff, Christ's Childhood Pal (Christopher Moore)
-- The Hidden Reality: Parallel Universes and the Deep Laws of the Cosmos
+- The Hidden Reality: Parallel Universes and the Deep Laws of the Cosmos (Brian Greene)
-- The Future of Humanity: Terraforming Mars, Interstellar Travel, Immortality, and Our Destiny Beyond Earth
+- The Future of Humanity: Terraforming Mars, Interstellar Travel, Immortality, and Our Destiny Beyond Earth (Michio Kaku)
-- Good Omens: The Nice and Accurate Prophecies of Agnes Nutter, Witch
+- Good Omens: The Nice and Accurate Prophecies of Agnes Nutter, Witch (Terry Pratchett and Neil Gaiman)
-- Beartown (Beartown, #1)
+- Beartown (Fredrik Backman)
-- They're a Weird Mob
+- They're a Weird Mob (Nino Culotta)
-- King Leopold's Ghost
+- King Leopold's Ghost: A Story of Greed, Terror, and Heroism in Colonial Africa (Adam Hochschild)
-- From Third World to First: The Singapore Story: 1965-2000
+- From Third World to First: The Singapore Story: 1965-2000 (Lee Kuan Yew)
-- The Search For Modern China
+- The Search For Modern China (Jonathan D. Spence)
-- The Happiest Refugee: A Memoir
+- The Happiest Refugee: A Memoir (Ahn Do)
-- Révolution.
-C'est notre combat pour la France
+- Révolution: C'est notre combat pour la France (Emmanuel Macron)
-- Loneliness: Human Nature and the Need for Social Connection
+- Loneliness: Human Nature and the Need for Social Connection (John T. Cacioppo and William Patrick)
-- Ache
+- Ache (Eliza Henry-Jones)
-- Nothing to Envy: Ordinary Lives in North Korea
+- Nothing to Envy: Ordinary Lives in North Korea (Barbara Demick)
-- Hamilton: The Revolution
+- Hamilton: The Revolution (Lin-Manuel Miranda and Jeremy McCarter)
-- Arguing about Slavery: The Great Battle in the United States Congress
+- Arguing about Slavery: The Great Battle in the United States Congress (William Lee Miller)
-- Inhuman Bondage: The Rise and Fall of Slavery in the New World
+- Inhuman Bondage: The Rise and Fall of Slavery in the New World (David Brion Davis)
-- The Emperor of All Maladies: A Biography of Cancer
+- The Emperor of All Maladies: A Biography of Cancer (Siddharta Mukherjee)
-- I Am Malala: The Story of the Girl Who Stood Up for Education and Was Shot by the Taliban
+- I Am Malala: The Story of the Girl Who Stood Up for Education and Was Shot by the Taliban (Malala Yousafzai)
-- Misbehaving: The Making of Behavioral Economics
+- Misbehaving: The Making of Behavioral Economics (Richard H. Thaler)
-- Lucky Man
+- Lucky Man (Michael J. Fox)
-- Under a Cruel Star: A Life in Prague, 1941-1968
+- Under a Cruel Star: A Life in Prague, 1941-1968 (Heda Margolius Kovály)
-- Economics Rules: The Rights and Wrongs of the Dismal Science
+- Economics Rules: The Rights and Wrongs of the Dismal Science (Dani Rodrik)
-- Velvet Revolutions: An Oral History of Czech Society
+- Velvet Revolutions: An Oral History of Czech Society (Miroslav Vanék and Pavel Mücke)
-- 21 Lessons for the 21st Century
+- 21 Lessons for the 21st Century (Yuval Noah Harari)
-- Germany: Memories of a Nation
+- Germany: Memories of a Nation (Neil MacGregor)
-- Make It Stick: The Science of Successful Learning
+- Make It Stick: The Science of Successful Learning (Peter H. Brown et al)
-- Man's Search for Meaning
+- Man's Search for Meaning (Victor E. Frankl)
-- Hard-Boiled Wonderland and the End of the World
+- Hard-Boiled Wonderland and the End of the World (Haruki Murakami)
-- When Breath Becomes Air
+- When Breath Becomes Air (Paul Kalanithi)
-- The One Hour China Book: Two Peking University Professors Explain All of China Business in Six Short Stories
+- The One Hour China Book: Two Peking University Professors Explain All of China Business in Six Short Stories (Jeffrey Towson and Jonathan Woetzel)
 - Age of Ambition: Chasing Fortune, Truth, and Faith in the New China
-- My Story
+- My Story (Julia Gillard)
-- Enlightenment Now: The Case for Reason, Science, Humanism, and Progress
+- Enlightenment Now: The Case for Reason, Science, Humanism, and Progress (Steven Pinker)
-- The Rosie Effect (Don Tillman, #2)
+- The Rosie Effect (Graeme Simsion)
-- The Cambridge History of Australia: Volume 2, The Commonwealth of Australia (The Cambridge History of Australia #2)
+- The Cambridge History of Australia: Volume 2, The Commonwealth of Australia (ed.
+Alison Bashford and Stuart Mcintyre)
-- Growing Up Aboriginal in Australia
+- Growing Up Aboriginal in Australia (ed.
+Anita Heiss)
-- Australian Politics in the 21st Century: Old Institutions, New Challenges
+- Australian Politics in the 21st Century: Old Institutions, New Challenges (ed.
+Stewart Jackson et al)
-- Convincing Ground: Learning to Fall in Love with Your Country
+- Convincing Ground: Learning to Fall in Love with Your Country (Bruce Pascoe)
-- The Consolations of Philosophy
+- The Consolations of Philosophy (Alain de Botton)
 - What Matters?
-Talking Value in Australian Culture
+Talking Value in Australian Culture (Julian Meyrick et al)
-- Superforecasting: The Art and Science of Prediction
+- Superforecasting: The Art and Science of Prediction (Philip E. Tetlock and Dan Gardner)
-- Us Against You (Beartown, #2)
+- Us Against You (Fredrik Backman)
-- The Classical World: An Epic History from Homer to Hadrian
+- The Classical World: An Epic History from Homer to Hadrian (Robin Lane Fox)
-- Alexander Hamilton
+- Alexander Hamilton (Ron Chernow)
-- Beginner's Guide to Winning the Nobel Prize
+- Beginner's Guide to Winning the Nobel Prize (Peter C. Doherty)
-- Killing Commendatore
+- Killing Commendatore (Haruki Murakami)
-- Freakonomics
+- Freakonomics (Steven D. Levitt and Stephen J. Dubner)
-- Country of the Heart
+- Country of the Heart: An Indigenous Australia Homeland (Deborah Bird Rose et al)
-- Optimism
+- Optimism (Bob Brown)
-- The Gifts of Imperfection
+- The Gifts of Imperfection (Brené Brown)
-- Conservation in a Crowded World: Case studies from the Asia-Pacific
+- Conservation in a Crowded World: Case studies from the Asia-Pacific (John Merson et al)
-- Always Looking Up
+- Always Looking Up (Michael J. Fox)
-- Think Like a Freak
+- Think Like a Freak (Steven D. Levitt and Stephen J. Dubner)
-- Time Travel in Einstein's Universe: The Physical Possibilities of Travel Through Time
+- Time Travel in Einstein's Universe: The Physical Possibilities of Travel Through Time (J. Richard Gott III)
-- Do No Harm: Stories of Life, Death and Brain Surgery
+- Do No Harm: Stories of Life, Death and Brain Surgery (Henry Marsh)
-- Quiet: The Power of Introverts in a World That Can’t Stop Talking
+- Quiet: The Power of Introverts in a World That Can’t Stop Talking (Susan Cain)
-- The Cambridge Companion to Epicureanism (select chapters only)
+- The Cambridge Companion to Epicureanism (ed.
+James Warren) (select chapters only)
-- Meditations
+- Meditations (Marcus Aurelius)
-- The Most Good You Can Do: How Effective Altruism Is Changing Ideas About Living Ethically
+- The Most Good You Can Do: How Effective Altruism Is Changing Ideas About Living Ethically (Peter Singer)
-- The World Atlas of Coffee
+- The World Atlas of Coffee: From Beans to Brewing—Coffees Explored, Explained and Enjoyed (James Hoffmann)
-- The Enchiridion of Epictetus
+- The Enchiridion of Epictetus (Epictetus)
-- Colorless Tsukuru Tazaki and His Years of Pilgrimage
+- Colorless Tsukuru Tazaki and His Years of Pilgrimage (Haruki Murakami)
-- The Tao of Pooh and the Te of Piglet
+- The Tao of Pooh and the Te of Piglet (Benjamin Hoff)
 - Tao Te Ching
-- Men Without Women
+- Men Without Women (Haruki Murakami)
 - Seneca’s Letters
-- Tall Order: The Goh Chok Tong Story
+- Tall Order: The Goh Chok Tong Story Volume 1 (Shing Huei Peh)
-- Creativity, Inc
+- Creativity, Inc (Ed Catmull and Amy Wallace)
-- Cockpit Confidental
+- Cockpit Confidential: Everything You Need to Know About Air Travel: Questions, Answers, and Reflections (Patrick Smith)
-- Team of Rivals
+- Team of Rivals (Dorins Kearns Goodwin)
-- Discourses and Selected Writings
+- Discourses and Selected Writings (Epictetus)
-- 1Q84 (!!!)
+- 1Q84 (Haruki Murakami) (!!!)
-- Lost Connections: Uncovering the Real Causes of Depression - and the Unexpected Solutions
+- Lost Connections: Uncovering the Real Causes of Depression - and the Unexpected Solutions (Johann Hari)
-- After Dark
+- After Dark (Haruki Murakami)
 - Spying on Whales
-- The Book of Chuang Zhe
+- The Book of Chuang Zhe (Chuang Tzu)
 - A Woman of Science
 - The Martian (!!!)
 - Pacific: The Ocean of the Future